philippschlicht/philippschlicht.github.io/index.md

 For instance, I am interested in definable graphs and hypergraphs in descriptive combinatorics, connections with infinite combinatorics such as the Todorcevic's open colouring axiom and oligomorphic groups.

-I have a scientific habilitation (ASN) for associate professors in Italy and a habilation in Germany.
+I have a scientific habilitation (ASN) for associate professors in Italy and a scientific habilitation in Germany.

 I am a board member and Secretary of the <a href="http://settheory.eu">European Set Theory Society</a>.